 Coal that is extracted from both the Rix's Creek North and Rix's Creek South open cut areas is planned to be processed at the Rix's Creek South CHPP.
 Solid bowl centrifuges (SBCs) will be primarily used to process tailings, which is co-disposed in Rix's Creek South open cut area.
-Tailings not treated via the SBC's was stored in Rix's Creek South's Emplacement Area 4, which is referred to as MB19.
-Coarse reject produced at the RCS CHPP is to be disposed within the Rix's Creek South open cut area.
-The Rix's Creek North CHPP will continue to wash Glencore's Integra Underground ROM Coal, with fine tailings from the coal washing process being deposited in Rix's Creek North declared emplacement facility Tailings Dam 2, which is located North of Camberwell Pit operations.
-Coarse reject from the processing of Integra UG's coal is to be disposed within the Rix's Creek North OHPP for washing coal produced by Open Cut Mining Operations at RCM.
-A modification to the RCN development consent is being completed to upgrade RCN CHPP facilities for processing of RCM coal.
-Associated works once Modification 10 is approved will occur during Year 1 - Year3 of the forward program.
+Tailings not treated via the SBC's will be stored in Rix's Creek South's Emplacement Area 4, which is referred to as MB19.
+Coarse reject produced at the RCS CHPP is to be co-disposed with overburden within the Rix's Creek South open cut area.
+Rix's Creek Mine has the ability to use Rix's Creek North CHPP for washing coal produced by Open Cut Mining Operations at RCM.
+The Rix's Creek North CHPP is currently not operational and is in a care and maintenance phase.
+The RCN CHPP may undergo upgrades within Year 1 - Year 3 of the forward program.